-Art has always been an important outlet in my life, starting with polaroid collages on my bedroom wall and cutting up old books to make the pages into something beautiful.
+Art has always been an important outlet in my life, starting with Polaroid collages on my bedroom wall and cutting up old books to make the pages into something beautiful.
 I didn’t even process photographic art as a form of career until my early twenties — before it was just an essential piece of my lifestyle.
-I feel truly humbled and lucky to put food on my table doing what I wholeheartedly cherish.
-Throughout the journey of evolving and improving my craft, I have learned how complex and different each one of the relationships I have made are, and how much love I have for so many people that I create for.
+I feel truly humbled to put food on my table doing what I cherish.
+Throughout the journey of evolving and improving my craft, I have learned how complex each one of the relationships I have made are, and how much love I have for so many people that I create for.
 I am lucky to witness such tender and special moments.

 My life is simple, but full of so much more than I ever thought could be mine.

-Describing myself is not my best quality, but I truly hope that my work will say a lot more about me than I’ll ever be able to.
+Describing myself is certainly not my best quality, but I truly hope that my work will say a lot more about me than I’ll ever be able to.